MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-modes.md

 * Generating a license with a CBC key when the incoming license request does not indicate support for AES CBC, will throw an exception.

 >[!IMPORTANT]
->Services must not encrypt a content in CTR mode and in CBC mode using the same {KID, Ck}.
+>Services must not encrypt a single piece of content in CTR mode and in CBC mode using the same {KID, Ck}.
 >  *  For functional reasons, a client acquiring both a license for {KID, Ck, AESCTR} and for {KID, Ck, AESCBC} would not function.
 >  *  For robustness reasons, an attacker having access to the same content encrypted with the same key both in CBC and CTR modes could more easily decrypt content without authorization.